elizanierwinska/Calculator/README.md

 ## Information about the project

 Calculator app is a simple calculator for general purposes.
-You can use it to multiply, divide, add and subtract numbers.
+You can use it to multiply, divide, add, and subtract numbers.

 ### Features:
 * multiplication